danburzo/lathe/README.md

 -   `yarn start` — builds the resources as you work on them, reacting to changes
 -   `yarn build` — builds the resources for production

-> The bundles are generated in the `static/dist` folder.
-Make sure you don't change these files by hand, as your changes will be overwritten!
+> The bundles are _automatically_ generated in the `static/dist` folder, so if you change these files by hand, they risk being overwritten!

 #### Assets Manifest

-The set of files to process is defined in the `assets-manifest.html` file.
+The set of files to process is defined in the `assets-manifest.html` file, located in the theme's root folder.
 Here's an example:

 **asset-manifest.html**